-Regarded as one of the greatest Brazilian artists, Sônia Goulart has been awarded more than thirty national and international prizes, including First Prize in the Frankfurt Television Competition, Germany, and the Rencontres Musicales Internationales Award in Brussels, Belgium.
+Regarded as one of the greatest Brazilian artists, pianist Sônia Goulart has been awarded more than thirty national and international awards.

-Born in Salvador, State of Bahia, Ms. Goulart began her studies at age of five in Rio de Janeiro.
+Born in Salvador, State of Bahia, Ms. Goulart moved with her family to Rio de Janeiro where began her musical studies at age of five.
 Subsequently, she attended the National School of Music, where she studied piano under Elzira Amabile and graduated with Gold Medal.

-Ms. Goulart performed at sold-out halls in many European countries such as Germany, Austria, Belgium, Spain, France, England, Italy and Switzerland, as well as in the Americas.
-In Weimar, the newspaper Thuringer Landeszeitung published: “The palace hall was completely full; many could not get tickets.”
+Ms. Goulart performed at sold-out halls in many European countries such as Germany, Austria, Belgium, Spain, France, England, Italy and Switzerland.
+In Weimar, the newspaper Thuringer Landeszeitungpublished: “The palace hall was completely full; many could not get tickets.”

-In the United States, in recent years, Ms. Goulart has performed in Boston, Baltimore, Washington DC, Los Angeles and Keene.
-She makes her Grand Rapids Symphony debut in May of 2019, conducted by her son Marcelo Lehninger.
+In the United States, in recent years, Ms. Goulart has performed in Boston, Baltimore, Washington DC, Los Angeles, Buffalo, Grand Rapids and Keene.

 “Goulart’s fleet fingers and commanding expressiveness took the spotlight.
 The youthful-looking Sônia Goulart graciously returned to add one of Chopin’s engaging waltzes as an encore.
 The beguiled audience rose with sustained applause as she took her bows.”
 Ventura County Star (Oxnard, USA)